LearningOS/os-lectures/lecture21/ref.md

 https://github.com/rust-lang/rfcs/blob/master/text/2349-pin.md
 the pinning API was proposed in RFC 2349

+- Pin wraps a pointer.
+A reference to an object is a pointer
   - **Reference type**.
-In order to break apart a large future into its smaller components, and put  an entire resulting future into some immovable location, we need a reference type for methods like `poll`.
+In order to break apart a large future into its smaller components, and put  an entire resulting future into some immovable location, we need a reference type for methods like `poll`
-  - Pin wraps a pointer.
-A reference to an object is a pointer.
+- Pin gives some guarantees about the *pointee* (the data it points to)
   - **Never to move before being dropped**.
-To store references into itself, we decree that by the time you initially `poll`, and promise to never move an immobile future again.
+To store references into itself, we decree that by the time you initially `poll`, and promise to never move an immobile future again
-  - Pin gives some guarantees about the *pointee* (the data it points to).

 ```rust
 trait Future {